A tree interpretation of arc standard dependency derivation: Abstract

 \section{Abstract}

-We show that arc-standard derivations for projective dependency trees determine a unique ordered tree representation with surface-contiguous yields and stable lexical anchoring.
-Each \textsc{shift}, \textsc{leftarc}, and \textsc{rightarc} transition corresponds to a deterministic tree update, and the resulting hierarchical object uniquely determines the original dependency arcs.
-We further show that this representation characterizes projectivity: a single-headed dependency tree admits such a contiguous ordered representation if and only if it is projective.
-The proposal is derivational rather than convertive.
-It interprets arc-standard transition sequences directly as ordered tree construction, rather than transforming a completed dependency graph into a phrase-structure output.
-For non-projective inputs, the same interpretation can be used in practice via pseudo-projective lifting before derivation and inverse decoding after recovery.
-A proof-of-concept implementation in a standard neural transition-based parser shows that the mapped derivations are executable and support stable dependency recovery.
+Arc-standard derivations over projective dependency trees can be interpreted as the incremental construction of lexicalized ordered trees with contiguous yields.
+Each \textsc{shift}, \textsc{leftarc}, and \textsc{rightarc} transition corresponds to a deterministic tree update, and the resulting ordered tree uniquely determines the dependency arcs introduced by the derivation.
+We show that this representation is not an arbitrary encoding: a single-headed dependency tree admits such a contiguous ordered representation if and only if it is projective.
+The proposal is therefore derivational rather than conversion-based, since the ordered object is defined over the transition sequence itself rather than obtained by transforming a completed dependency graph.
+This gives a tree-theoretic interpretation of arc-standard parsing, in which projective dependency derivations implicitly construct recoverable constituency-style ordered trees.
+For non-projective inputs, the interpretation can be used through pseudo-projective lifting and inverse decoding.
+A small implementation study confirms that the mapped derivations are executable in an existing neural transition-based parser.